Maryland pet stores sue to block state ban on dog, cat sales

 Maryland’s law encourages animal welfare organizations to collaborate with retail pet stores to showcase cats and dogs for adoption or purchase from “local breeders,” according to a summary of the legislation prepared by state analysts.

-The pet stores’ lawsuit claims the ban is unconstitutional, and violates the Commerce Clause.
+The pet stores’ lawsuit claims the ban is unconstitutional, violating the Commerce Clause.
 The legislation’s intent to facilitate sales from local breeders discriminates against out-of-state breeders and brokers, the suit says.

 “The Maryland Pet Store Ban’s purpose is to remove Maryland from the nationwide market of pet sales in stores in hopes of eradicating the so-called puppy mill industry.
 However, a State may not achieve a local economic goal by isolating itself from the national economy,” the suit says.

-State Sen. Ben Kramer, a Democrat who sponsored the legislation when he was serving in the state House of Delegates, said retail sales of dogs are keeping puppy mills in business.
+State Sen. Ben Kramer, a Democrat who sponsored the legislation when he served in the state House of Delegates, said retail sales of dogs are keeping puppy mills in business.

 “The puppy mills are just absolutely disgusting and barbaric,” Kramer said.
 “The puppy mills don’t exist without the retail stores that sell them.”

-Plaintiffs’ attorney Jonathan Kagan said the sale of dogs and cars is the primary source of revenue for pet stores that are suing.
+Plaintiffs’ attorney Jonathan Kagan said the sale of dogs and cats is the primary source of revenue for pet stores that are suing.

 “These are smaller pet stores that have been around for a while,” he said.
 “They are not going to be able to compete with PetSmart or Petco if they’re just selling (pet) accessories.”